seapagan/github-changelog-md/README.md

 ## Create a config file

-This tool will look for a config file `.changelog-generator.toml` in the location it is run from.
+This tool will look for a config file `.changelog_generator.toml` in the location it is run from.
 The config file is a simple [TOML](https://toml.io/en/) file with the following format: